 Language courses in the spring semester 2021

-In the past two semesters we have experienced that lively language learning can also succeed digitally.
+In the past semesters we have experienced that lively language learning can also succeed digitally.
 Zoom – the video conferencing software provided by the University – offers many helpful functions for interactive communication-oriented language learning that also involves group work.
 Digital teaching helps us to master the current exceptional situation in the best possible way in order to continue offering a wide range of courses in a large variety of languages.
-However, as distance learning is no long-term substitute for classroom teaching, we hope to return to the lecture venues in spring 2021!

 The measures formulated here have been developed in collaboration with the Office of the Vice President for Education.

 The ability of our participants to study is very important to us: we want to create optimal conditions for them to learn languages in virtual classrooms.
 Below you will find constantly updated information and tips on how course participants can master these challenges and benefit from the courses.
 Help us make digital teaching succeed!

 - Please carefully read our FAQs on distance learning, registration and de-registration conditions, assessment of required coursework, and technical support.

 - The Language Center recommends the use of the SwissCovid app and is committed to the necessary hygiene measures and tracing.